roborisen/gcube/README.md

 ### set matrix image of the GCube #
 <img src="./image/10.png">
+This block is to set 8x8 dot-matrix image of the GCube #

 ### default rolling matrix image #...
 <img src="./image/11.png">
+This block is to set default rolling 8x8 dot-matrix image with the 8 row image data

 ### start rolling matrix image for # seconds
 <img src="./image/12.png">
+This block is to start rolling 8x8 dot-matrix image from GCube 0 ~ GCube n for # seconds

 ### start shifting matrix image for the GCube #
 <img src="./image/13.png">
+This block is to start shifting 8x8 dot-matrix image from GCube 0 ~ GCube n for # seconds Shifting direction is depends on the acceleration sensor data of Micro:bit

 ## API's of GCube